Nancypatel1103/ComplianceClient/AP simulation /AP-Simulation.md

    `code .`
 5. Enter then **Visual Studio Code** will open.
 6. Then make the given changes in the image in the **.env and .env local** files given in it. **API URL** is given here for example **https://devicapi.elemprin.com/vi/** Enter your API URL in its place.
+   `Note:- Here you have to enter the address of the server`
     ![image-1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/33e65930-b7d0-4fb6-843c-e1ab8d6d4f4e)

 7. Then install the **Device**.
 After installing the device, it has to be registered manually.